vicjicaman/linker-tool/README.md

 # linker-tool
-Connect to Kubernetes service, ingress and nodes ports and replace services with local ports.
+A team focused tool to connect to Kubernetes service, ingress and nodes ports and replace services with local ports.

 # Features
 ### Expose/Forward